 While his on-field exploits were remarkable, Reed Rohlman was perhaps best known for his unique persona and infectious personality.
 Affectionately dubbed “Leftfield Jesus” by his teammates and fans, a nod to his distinctive long hair and beard, Rohlman embodied the free-spirited, fun-loving nature that endeared him to all who crossed his path.

-Beyond his heroics on the field, Rohlman’s infectious personality left an indelible mark on those around him.
+He wasn’t just known for big plays—his personality lit up every room around him.
 Jackson fondly reminisced about his friend’s carefree demeanor, sharing memories of Rohlman’s constant jokes and lighthearted antics that brought joy to even the most intense moments.
 “Everywhere he went, even if he wasn’t somewhere for long, he always made a big group of friends just through his infectious personality and free spirit,” Jackson said.

 A Brother’s Love